enabling-languages/library-i18n/documents/thai_lao_romanisation.md

 # Encoding issues in Thai and Lao romanisation

-## Left half ring Below vs Ogonek
+## Left half ring below vs ogonek

 Recently, I have been spending more and more time working with Lao and Thai bibliographic records.
-While exploring the data, it became apparent that there were divergent cataloguing practices relating to the Thai and Lao vowels that were romanised using either ǫ (o with Ogonek) or o̜ (o with combining Left Half Ring below):
+While exploring the data, it became apparent that there were divergent cataloguing practices relating to the Thai and Lao vowels that were romanised using either ǫ (o with ogonek) or o̜ (o with combining Left Half Ring below):

 <table>
 <tr style="font-family: 'Bibliotheca LCG', 'Noto Sans'; font-size: 2.5em; text-align: center;">